This page is only for the Department of Environmental Quality.

 - Law Governing Business Confidentiality of Documents Submitted to DEQ

-GRAMA 63-2-204 requires that a person making a request for a record shall furnish the governmental entity with a written request containing a name, mailing address, daytime phone number, if available, and a description of the records with reasonable specificity.
+GRAMA 63-2-204 requires that a person making a request for a record shall furnish the governmental entity with a written request containing a name, mailing address, daytime phone number, and a description of the records with reasonable specificity.

 In some rare cases, where there is deemed to be sensitive content, a GRAMA request may be denied by Department management.
 DEQ also has a growing number of public files available online.
 See the Self Service section above.